Uniswap/docs/SDK_versioned_docs/version-1.0.0/reference/05-orchestration.md

 ---
-id: 05-orchestration
+id: orchestration
 title: Orchestration
 ---

-Orchestration functions are plain-english wrappers for the function defined in <Link to='/docs/v1/SDK/data'>Data</Link> and <Link to='/docs/v1/SDK/computation'>Computation</Link>.
+Orchestration functions are plain-english wrappers for the function defined in [/sdk/1.0.0/reference/data](Data) and [Computation](/sdk/1.0.0/reference/computation).

 Functions suffixed with `WithData` are synchronous, and require token reserves to be passed in as arguments.
 Functions without the suffix are asychronous, and require token addresses to be passed in as arguments.